-An upstream investor who has acquired an oil prospecting license and must have completed a minimum amount of work on the concession
+An upstream investor who has acquired an Oil Prospecting License (OPL) and must have completed a minimum amount of work on the concession

 A bonafide end user who owns a refinery and sales outlet.

-An established and globally recognised large volume trader proof of its global network, its operations and volumes of crude oil handled in the last three years.
+An established large volume trader with proof of global network, operations and volumes of crude oil handled in the last three years.

-All applicants must have a minimum annual turnover of at least $100million and net worth of not less than $40 million.
+All applicants must have a minimum annual turnover of at least $500million and a net worth of not less than $250 million.

-Successful applicants must show commitment to the development of the Nigerian economy by investing any number of opportunities that abound either in the oil industry or gas sector.
+Successful applicants must show commitment to the development of the Nigerian economy by investing in any number of opportunities that abound in the oil gas sector.

 Successful companies will be required to post a $1 million performance bond through a first class Nigerian bank in addition to the regular crude oil contract provisions.

-The Nigerian National Petroleum Corporation (NNPC) views with dismay and is constrained yet again to raise the alarm over the renewed spate of attempts by fraudsters to defraud some individuals and organizations through bogus lifting/importation of Nigerian crude/products.
+The Nigerian National Petroleum Corporation (NNPC) wishes to inform the general public of the renewed spate of attempts by fraudsters to defraud individuals and organizations through bogus allocation, lifting and importation of Nigerian crude and products.

-The recent disingenuous efforts have included the forging of shipping documents and the impersonation of top NNPC officials by unscrupulous individuals who parade themselves as either agents or officials of NNPC and have reportedly extorted huge sums of money from unwary Nigerians and foreigners alike for dubious crude oil allocation papers.
+The recent disingenuous efforts have included the forging of shipping documents and the impersonation of top NNPC officials by fraudsters who parade themselves as either agents or officials of NNPC and have reportedly extorted huge sums of money from unwary Nigerians and foreigners alike in order to secure dubious crude oil allocation papers.

-The general public is therefore hereby alerted and warned against having any dealings with these “agents” or “officials” or anyone claiming to have access to special allocation.
-Anybody who is therefore duped through any of these bogus schemes should have himself or herself to blame.
+The general public is hereby alerted and warned against having any dealings with these “agents” or “officials” or anyone claiming to have access to special allocation.
+Anybody who is therefore duped through any of these bogus schemes should have his or herself to blame.